|Movie Title/Year and Brief Scene Description|

 I Walked With a Zombie (1943)

 Director Jacques Tourneur's zombie supernatural horror film, a variant of the Jane Eyre novel, was produced by famed RKO producer Val Lewton.
-The low-budget film was very effective for its moody and atmospheric tone and visually-stylistic terror regarding dark family secrets.
+The low-budget film was very effective for its moody and atmospheric tone and visually-stylistic terror regarding dark family secrets, voodoo rituals and legends.

 The brooding, mystical melodrama told of the work of a trained Canadian nurse named Betsy Connell (Frances Dee).
 The retrospective film was her description of how she had "walked with a zombie."

-She was hired to care for Jessica Holland (Christine Gordon), the invalid and comatose wife of melancholy Paul Holland (Tom Conway), a sugar plantation owner on the West Indies-Caribbean island of St. Sebastian.
-Jessica's doctor claimed that her condition (with no will of her own, no speaking, and seemingly lobotomized) was caused by an incurable tropical fever.
-As Betsy cared for Jessica, she slowly began to fall in love with Paul.
-She also learned that Paul and his younger half-brother Wesley Rand (James Ellison) quarreled over the love of the afflicted woman.
+She was hired to care for matriarchal Jessica Holland (Christine Gordon), the invalid and comatose wife of melancholy Paul Holland (Tom Conway), a sugar plantation owner on the West Indies-Caribbean island of St. Sebastian.
+Jessica's doctor claimed that her catatonic, zombie-like condition (with no will of her own, no speaking, and seemingly lobotomized) was caused by an incurable tropical fever.
+As Betsy cared for Jessica, she slowly began to fall in love with guilt-ridden Paul.
+She also learned that Paul and his younger, alcoholic half-brother Wesley Rand (James Ellison) had earlier quarreled over the love of the afflicted woman in a love triangle, and Wesley had an affair with Jessica.

 In an unsettling nighttime scene, Betsy took her patient, without permission, on a haunting, dream-like walk through billowing cane fields to the ceremony.
 She had to pass animal sacrifices along the way.
 As she went through a crossroads, there was the abrupt appearance in the darkness of a huge, eerie, bug-eyed and towering zombie-like guard Carre Four (Darby Jones).
 It was a shocking moment!

-A major plot twist occurred next - Betsy entered a shack to consult with the voodoo witch doctor, and discovered it was Mrs. Rand (Edith Barrett), the mother of Wesley.
-When Mrs. Rand had discovered that Jessica was planning to run away with Wesley, she had put a zombie curse on her.
+A major plot twist occurred next - Betsy entered a shack to consult with the voodoo witch doctor priestess, and discovered it was the mother of the family, Mrs. Rand (Edith Barrett).
+When Mrs. Rand had discovered that her sons had fought over Jessica, Paul's wife, and threatened to break up the family, she had put a zombie curse on her.
 One of the film's lobby cards described Jessica's fateful condition: "Doomed to be one of the 'walking dead' by weird and wily witchcraft...her radiant blonde loveliness ravaged through the curse of vengeful voodoo!"

 An Inconvenient Truth (2006)